FortressOne/fortressonesv/README.md

 ### Build fortressonesv

-- Compile fortressone-sv64 from fteqw repo and copy / symlink to root
+- Compile fortressone-sv from fteqw repo and copy to root
-- Compile pak0.pak from assets repo and copy / symlink to root
+- Compile pak0.pak from assets repo and copy to root

 ```
 docker build --tag=fortressonesv .